The Flu: What's the Fuss?

 - Start taking the above nutritional supplements for extra immune support

-- Elderberry Syrup (Herb Pharm, Gaia Herbs, or Planetary Herbals): 1 Tbsp.
+- Elderberry Syrup: 1 Tbsp.
 3 times daily for adults (modify as for Echinacea for children, safe for pregnant women for a limited time of 5 to 7 days, though if you're pregnant and get the flu, it's important to also seek appropriate medical care; elderberry is safe for nursing moms).

 - There are also specific herbs that can also help you to tolerate the aches and pains, and common viral symptoms that accompany the flu.
 To learn more about those head over to my popular article /how-7-top-herbalists-and-doctors-fight-the-flu/ and stock up on some of those items ahead of time so you have them on hand if you need them.